 Food provides our minds and bodies with the nourishment it needs to thrive.
 So what we put in them is important!
-This article explores the concept of a whole food diet and diabetes, the benefits associated with eating this way, as well as suggestions on how you can incorporate more whole foods into your diet.
+This article explores the concept of a whole food diet and diabetes management.
+Exploring the potential benefits associated with eating this way, as well as suggestions on how you can incorporate more whole foods into your diet.

 Food is such an important aspect of all our lives.
 Yes, we need it to survive but I know for my family it plays a really large part in creating family time, memories, enjoyment and also a lot of joy.
 Food can be so much more than simply the nutrition our bodies need.